 Read on to learn more about some potential causes of finger joint swelling that are not arthritis, accompanying symptoms, and treatment options.

 Generally, when someone experiences heat edema, their skin is shinier and stretched around the swollen area.
 They may also feel a tightness in their fingers when picking up cups and other objects.

 To reduce heat edema, people should try to move into the shade.
 They should also ensure that they eat and drink enough during the day.

 When a person exercises, they feel hotter.
 To cool down, the body pushes the blood

 The early stages of hyponatremia may present with puffiness and swelling in the hands and feet.
-If a person has hyponatremia, they require urgent medical attention.
+According to the National Kidney Foundation, if a person has sudden or severe hyponatremia, they require urgent medical attention.

 Some other symptoms of hyponatremia include:

 - restlessness or short temper

 Finger swelling from exercising usually goes down when a person takes a break or ends their workout.

 Treatment for hyponatremia varies depending on how low a person’s blood sodium levels are.
 Some people may need to stop drinking until they urinate, whereas others may need intravenous (IV) saline.